-Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
-My apologies for the weird sentences and the funny mistakes that could gave been generated during the process.
-If you can read French, the original and correct version can be found here:
+Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
+My apologies for any strange sentences and funny mistakes that may have been generated during the process.
+If you are reading French, click on the French flag below to access the original and correct text:

 An ikat, it takes a lot of time to make, from several weeks to several months, because it is necessary to dye each weft thread in specific places, to form the future patterns, before the actual weaving.
 The most beautiful ikats are reserved for important occasions, ceremonies and family reunions.

-Weaving ikat, a woman's job
+Weaving ikat, a woman's craft

 Nice people.
 The old lady very willingly agreed that I take her picture, with big smiles, while kindly lecturing the children intimidated by my presence.

 Weaving ikat is "obviously" a woman's work.
 It takes one to several weeks to weave a large canvas.
 In the traditional villages visited by tourists, women make smaller ones, like table runners, for decoration, which they can sell more easily as souvenirs.